icarlosmendez/admin_automation/scripts/proxmox/gpu_passthrough.md

 Step 7: Command to update everything and Restart
  a) Execute: update-initramfs -u
- b) Then restart the your Proxmox Node
+ b) Then restart the Proxmox Node